es-wedding/es-wedding.github.io/index.md

 # Williams' Wedding

+## How do I RSVP

+Please RSVP at es.williams.wedding@gmail.com.
+Please notify us of dietary requirements & partners attending.

+## Ceremony

+The ceremony will be held on the 28th of September 2019 at 4pm (please be seated by 3.50pm) at [Albert St Uniting Church](https://goo.gl/maps/rBjHzPtocdni51UN8).

 ## Reception

 Please join us after the ceremony for drinks, canapés, and dinner.
 The reception will follow the wedding at Tattersall's Club, [Tattersall's Arcade, 215 Queen St, Brisbane City QLD 4000](https://goo.gl/maps/CVshB77NHZzUdDf59).